A Generalized Additive Partial-Mastery Cognitive Diagnosis Model: Introduction

-The proposed model is applied to two real-world datasets.
-The first application is in educational testing and uses the classic English test dataset in the CDM literature for which the \textbf{Q}-matrix is known.
-The proposed model fits this data better than the traditional PM-CDMs and produces interpretable and informative IRFs, without affecting the ranking of the test takers on their latent abilities.
-The second application is in clinical healthcare research using patient-reported outcomes data.
-We study patients' self-reported social-role performance, a hypothesized multidimensional latent construct believed to measure an individual's ability to engage with and participate in different daily life activities.
-This analysis is exploratory in nature, as both the \textbf{Q}-matrix and the number of attributes are unknown.
-We show that the proposed model recovers a reasonable number of interpretable attributes related to the individual's social, work, and family functioning capacity.

 The rest of the paper is organized as follows.
-Section \ref{sec:GaPM-CDM} gives a brief review of PM-CDMs and then introduces the GaPM-CDM framework and discusses the estimation of the model parameters.
-Section \ref{sec:Sims} presents extensive simulation studies comparing the performance of GaPM-CDM against comparable PM-CDMs and CDMs in terms of IRF recovery and latent attribute scoring.
-Section \ref{sec:App} presents analyses of the English test and patient-reported outcomes data sets.
-Section \ref{sec:Disc} concludes and provides further discussion.
-We also provide Online Supplementary Materials, including implementation and technical details on the estimation strategy, simulation studies, and additional results on the empirical applications.
+Section \ref{sec:Data} introduces two case studies, motivating an extension of PM-CDMs robust to misspecifications in both the parametric forms of the IRFs and the \textbf{Q}-matrix.
+Section~\ref{sec:GaPM-CDM} gives a brief review of PM-CDMs and then introduces the GaPM-CDM framework and discusses the estimation of the model parameters.
+Section~\ref{sec:Sims} presents extensive simulation studies comparing the performance of GaPM-CDM against comparable PM-CDMs and CDMs in terms of IRF recovery and latent attribute scoring.
+Section~\ref{sec:App} presents analyses of the English test and patient-reported outcomes data sets.
+Section~\ref{sec:Disc} concludes and provides further discussion.
+We also provide Online Supplementary Materials, including technical details of the estimation strategy, simulation studies, additional results on the empirical applications, and theoretical results on model identifiability.